aakash-dec7/Adaptive-Learning-Rates/README.md

 ## Adaptive Learning Rate (ALR)

-The ALRScheduler automatically adjusts the learning rate during training based on the model’s gradient and activation values.
+The `ALRScheduler` automatically adjusts the learning rate during training based on the model’s gradient and activation values.
 This helps make training more stable and efficient, especially for deep transformer models.

 ### How It Works

-1. **Track moving averages of norms**
+1. **Track moving averages of norms:**

     To stabilize learning rate updates, ALR maintains exponential moving averages of the gradient norm (`grad_norm_avg`) and the activation norm (`act_norm_avg`).
 These averages serve as historical baselines to normalize current norm values: